Tufts University's Oldest Student Theatre and Performance Organzation

 I don’t have any experience with tech, is it too late to start?

 Absolutely not!
 You can always be an assistant on any position (designer, production or direction) with no experience necessary!
-And the Drama department offers several classes about tech.
+In addition, the Tufts Department of Theatre, Dance, and Performance Studies department offers several great technical theatre classes!

 What positions are there on production staffs?